Bman1991/Web_based_3D_Model_Viewer/README.txt

 Web based  3D Model Viewer

 Description:
 This web based 3D model viewer was designed to display models over the internet using THREE.js library.
-The problem this model viewer was solving is a way to display 3D models without taken and displaying multiple pictures.
+The problem this model viewer was solving is a way to display 3D models without taking and displaying multiple pictures.

 How to use:
   -Left click to rotate around object